kubernetes/community/sig-docs/localization-subproject/README.md

 - Familiar with the [localization processes](https://kubernetes.io/docs/contribute/localization/).
 - Have strong written and verbal communication skills.
-- A working knowledge of Github.
+- A working knowledge of GitHub.
 - A working knowledge of kubernetes/website [review and merge processes](https://kubernetes.io/docs/contribute/review/).

 Time commitment for a Localization lead is 1-2 hours per week.